 This project involved stabilizing the shoreline with a low-profile granite sill.
 The sill was placed 30 feet offshore, and the shoreline was regraded for marsh grass creation.
 The project protects nearly 330 linear feet of shoreline and created and protects nearly 1.2 acres of coastal marsh.

-Durant’s Point living shoreline is one of the case studies used in a recent report assessing why people choose natural infrastructure for protecting and restoring shorelines.
+Durant’s Point living shoreline is one of the case studies used in a report assessing why people choose natural infrastructure for protecting and restoring shorelines.
+Read the report here.

 The marsh continues to fill in and the sill is doing its job.
-The federation continues to bring out groups to monitor the project and fill in marsh plantings as needed.
+The Federation continues to bring out groups to monitor the project and fill in marsh plantings as needed.
 Hatteras residents and visitors are enjoying the marsh and all its denizens.
-Since its initial construction the sill has weathered four hurricanes, a summer of drought and countless tropical storms.
-The sill has held up remarkably well, and photos from our recent monitoring effort show how the plants are filling in to create habitat for fish, crabs, shrimp and other juvenile organisms.
+Since its initial construction, the sill has weathered several hurricanes, a summer of drought, and countless tropical storms.
+The sill has held up remarkably well, and photos from our recent monitoring effort show how the plants are filling in to create a habitat for fish, crabs, shrimp, and other juvenile organisms.